 Self-Advocate Network Development (SAND)

-SAND trains self-advocates to know and understand their rights, and to help teach others.
-Together, SAND members can create new self-advocacy groups and strengthen existing groups across Arkansas.
-The SAND project also works to identify advisors/allies across the state to help support local self-advocacy group meetings and trainings.
-SAND is funded by the Governor’s Council on Developmental Disabilities Arkansas through a grant to Disability Rights Arkansas.
+SAND provides advocacy training and leadership development to people with disabilites across Arkansas.
+This program trains self-advocates to know & understand their rights and to help teach others.
+Participants will gain an uderstanding of self-determination along with tools they can use in daily life.
+Together, SAND members can create new self-advocacy groups and strengthen existing groups.
+The SAND project will also work to identify advisors/allies across the state to help support local self-advocacy groups.
 If you would like to learn more, please call 501-492-5751.